HCLOpenBMC/documents/design/multi-host-bios-upgrade.md

     - New hostX objects creation
     - Bios image clean up
     - Property reset in biosUpdate interface
 - Multi-host bios update flow
 - Redfish & busctl API

 ### Create a new biosUpdate interface:
-In the existing single host system, the firmware update command will be called directly for the bios update and the image will be deleted after successful update.
+In the existing single host system, the bios update command will be called directly for the bios update and the image will be deleted after successful update.